Improvements on SCORE, Especially for Weak Signals: SCORE+, a refinement especially for weak signals

-where the rank of the ``signal" matrix is $K$.
+where the ``main signal" matrix $\Omega$ equals to $\Theta \Pi P \Pi' \Theta$ and has a rank $K$.
 SCORE+ is motivated by several observations about SCORE. \begin{itemize} \item Due to severe degree heterogeneity, different rows of the ``signal" matrix and the ``noise" matrix are in very different scales.
-We need two normalizations: a pre-PCA normalization to mitigate the effects of degree heterogeneity on the ``noise" matrix, and a post-PCA normalization (as in the SCORE) on the ``signal" matrix; we find an appropriate pre-PCA normalization is Laplacian regularization.\footnote{This is analogous to the Students' $t$-test, where for $n$ samples from an unknown distribution, the $t$-test uses a normalization for the mean and a normalization for the variance.} See Section \ref{subsec:explanation1} for more explanations. \item The idea of PCA is dimension reduction: we project rows of $A$ to the $K$-dimensional space spanned by $\hat{\xi}_1, \hat{\xi}_2, \ldots, \hat{\xi}_K$, and so reduce $A$ to the $n \times K$ matrix of projection coefficients:
+We need two normalizations: a pre-PCA normalization to mitigate the effects of degree heterogeneity on the ``noise" matrix, and a post-PCA normalization (as in SCORE) on the ``signal" matrix; we find that an appropriate pre-PCA normalization is Laplacian regularization.\footnote{This is analogous to the Students' $t$-test, where for $n$ samples from an unknown distribution, the $t$-test uses a normalization for the mean and a normalization for the variance.} See Section \ref{subsec:explanation1} for more explanations. \item The idea of PCA is dimension reduction: We project rows of $A$ to the $K$-dimensional space spanned by the first $K$ eigenvectors of $A$, $\hat{\xi}_1, \hat{\xi}_2, \ldots, \hat{\xi}_K$, and reduce $A$ to the $n \times K$ matrix of projection coefficients:

 Therefore, in SCORE, it is better to apply the post-PCA normalization to $[\hat{\eta}_1, \hat{\eta}_2, \ldots, \hat{\eta}_K]$ instead of $[\hat{\xi}_1, \hat{\xi}_2, \ldots, \hat{\xi}_K]$; the two post-PCA normalization matrices (old and new) satisfy